 Response: “Net carbon zero” is different than “true carbon zero”.
 SMUD’s plan will still operate five fossil fuel power plants in 2040 that will emit one million metric tons of CO2.

 - SMUD calculates “net carbon zero” by reducing their power plant operations by 80% (good) and then offsetting the remaining 20% by counting other efforts such as electric cars as an emissions reduction (not so good).
+By “not so good”, we mean the accounting method, not electric cars.

 - We disagree with this method of accounting.
 Because the bottom line for fighting climate change is ending all fossil fuel burning, institutions like SMUD need to be crystal clear about where their current efforts succeed and where they fall short.
 This, we believe, better empowers the community to rise to the occasion and help SMUD get all the way to true carbon zero.